 So, what does it take to be a foster pet parent?
 We’re breaking down everything that animal fostering entails and how to know if it’s right for you.

-An animal foster parent is a person who opens their home to a pet who’s waiting to be adopted, explains Scott Trebatoski, department director of the Pet Resource Center in Hillsborough County, Florida.
+Animal fostering is taking in and caring for a pet on a temporary basis.
+When you foster an animal, you open your home to a pet who’s waiting to be adopted, explains Scott Trebatoski, department director of the Pet Resource Center in Hillsborough County, Florida.

 “Fostering is providing care for a pet that is currently in the possession of a shelter or rescue.
 It can be compared closely to a foster caregiver for a child,” he says.
 “Fostering helps take the pet out of the institutional setting and place it into a more realistic family/home environment.”

 That can do wonders for a pet’s stress levels, which can improve their health and behavior, which makes the pet more appealing to potential adopters, he adds.

 So essentially, animal foster parents don’t just care for their foster pets—they’re helping them become their best selves for their future families.

 Most foster pets are dogs and cats, but any type of pet can be fostered, from rabbits to birds to lizards and turtles.
 If there’s an adoptable animal at a shelter or rescue near you, there’s a good chance that you can make a difference by giving them a temporary home.

 When it comes to fostering dogs, cats and other pets, there are countless great reasons to get involved.
 Here are a few of the most common: